ritterim/rimdev-blog/_posts/2021-03-17-prettifying-long-commit-histories.md

 ## Time for some Git magic

-With the steps below, you can generate a complete list of PRs in your CLI.
+With the steps below, you can generate a complete list of PRs in your command-line interface (CLI).
 The assumption is that the upstream **master** branch is the source of truth for your project and the development branch.

 1. Navigate to the local repository for your project.
 2. To sync your local **master** branch, pull the latest from the upstream **master** branch.